Adobe-Marketing-Cloud/aep-sdks-documentation/resources/user-guides/attach-data.md

 {% tab title="Target" %} <a name="Target-Attach-Data"></a>

 {% hint style="warning" %}
-The Attach Data feature applies **only** to the Target, and not the Target VEC, extension.
+The Attach Data feature applies **only** to the Target and not the Target VEC, extension.
 {% endhint %}

 ### Attach additional data to Target to retrieve location events <a name="Target-Attach-Data-Retrieve-Location"> </a>